e-psi-lon/OreCrops/README.md

 - Built-in advancements to track progress
 - Perfect for both single-player and multi-player

+## Installation & Download 📥
+> [!NOTE]
+> The datapack is not released yet.
+A download link will be added once the first release is out

+1. Download the latest release [here](https://github.com/e-psi-lon/OreCrops/releases/latest)
+2. Place the datapack in your world's `datapacks` folder
+3. Reload your world (`/reload`) or close and reopen it

 ### Compatibility Status 🔧
 > [!IMPORTANT]
 > The datapack is currently in development and testing phase.
 > Compatibility with other datapacks and resource packs will be documented here once tested.

 ### Available Crops 🌱